Antonio Brown: 2015 season

 Brown started in the season-opening 28–21 loss to the New England Patriots and caught nine passes for 133 yards and a touchdown.
 The following week, he had nine receptions for 195 yards and a touchdown in the 43–18 victory over the San Francisco 49ers.
-This brought his career total to 5,587 yards, good for 200th on the NFL's all-time receiving yards list.
-He moved past Steelers' legend Lynn Swann on the all-time list as well.
-On November 8, Brown caught a career-high 17 passes for a career-high 284 yards in a narrow 38–35 victory over the Oakland Raiders in Week 9.
+This brought his career total to 5,587 yards, good for 200th on the NFL's all-time receiving yards list and surpassing Steelers' legend Lynn Swann.
+On November 8, Brown caught a career-high 17 passes for a career-high 284 yards in a narrow 38–35 victory over the Oakland Raiders.
 His 284 receiving yards broke Keenan McCardell's mark of 232 for the Jacksonville Jaguars in 1996 for most receiving yards in a game without a receiving touchdown.
-On December 6, he caught eight passes for 118 yards and two touchdowns in a 45–10 victory over the Indianapolis Colts in Week 13.
+On December 6, he caught eight passes for 118 yards and two touchdowns in a 45–10 victory over the Indianapolis Colts in.
 This game is particularly notable for a play in which Brown returned a punt for a touchdown and proceeded to leap onto the goalpost.
 He was flagged on the play for excessive celebration.
 On December 9, Brown was fined $11,576 by the NFL for the incident.
 For his efforts against the Colts, he earned his third career AFC Special Teams Player of the Week Award.
-In a 34–27 victory over the Denver Broncos, he caught 16 passes for 189 yards and two touchdowns in Week 15.
-For his performance against the Broncos, he was named as the AFC Offensive Player of the Week.
-On January 3, Brown totaled 13 receptions for 187 yards and a touchdown in a 28–12 win over the Cleveland Browns in the regular season finale.
+In a week 15 34–27 victory over the Denver Broncos, he caught 16 passes for 189 yards and two touchdowns.
+For his performance against the Broncos, he was named the AFC Offensive Player of the Week.
+On January 3, Brown caught 13 passes for 187 yards and a touchdown in a 28–12 win over the Cleveland Browns in the regular season finale.